 Retirement for us, as with so many people has not led to a lot of leisure time.
 We have immersed ourselves in the local community and seem busier than ever.

-We are both active with the Hamilton Democrats trying to make significant change in the Town and village through the political process.
+We are both active with the Hamilton Democrats trying to make significant change in the Town and village as well as the 22nd congressional district through the political process.
 Deb was an elected Trustee of the Village of Hamilton (two terms 2011-2015).

 SMHT = the Southern Madison Heritage Trust, a local land trust.
 Deb is Secretary of the Board.
 Harvey is web master and President of the Board.
 See www.smht.org

-We are both working with the Chenango Canal Association, another small, local non profit group aimed at historic preservation and building a trail network throughout the region using the canal towpaths and feeder rights of way.
-Harvey is currently Secretary of the Board.
+Harvey is Secretary of the Board of the Chenango Canal Association, another small, local non profit group aimed at historic preservation and building a trail network throughout the region using the canal towpaths and feeder rights of way.
 See the web site Harvey created for the group www.chenangocanal.org

 Debbie is also on the Board of the Village of Hamilton Historical Commission on which she a great source of information about the village in the 1940s and 1950s when she was growing up in Hamilton.
 She is also a member of the Fortnightly Club, one of the oldest in the country and knits with Twigs, a group producing knit goods for the charity sale supporting the Community Memorial Hospital and the annual Christmas holiday gifts for people who cannot afford much for the holidays.
 Debbie started in 2014 as Assistant Treasurer of the First Baptist Church, tracking and reporting on contributions weekly.